microsoft/dotnet-framework-docker/samples/aspnetapp/README.md

 ## Build the sample locally

-You can build this [.NET Framework 4.7.2](https://www.microsoft.com/net/download/dotnet-framework-runtime/net472) application locally with MSBuild and [NuGet](https://www.nuget.org/downloads) using the following instructions.
-The instructions assume that you are in the root of the repository and using the `Developer Command Prompt for VS 2017`.
+You can build this [.NET Framework 4.8](https://www.microsoft.com/net/download/dotnet-framework-runtime/net48) application locally with MSBuild and [NuGet](https://www.nuget.org/downloads) using the following instructions.
+The instructions assume that you are in the root of the repository and using the `Developer Command Prompt for VS 2019`.

-You must have the [.NET Framework 4.7.2 targeting pack](https://go.microsoft.com/fwlink/?LinkId=863261) installed.
-It is easiest to install with [Visual Studio 2017](https://www.microsoft.com/net/download/Windows/build) with the Visual Studio Installer.
+You must have the [.NET Framework 4.8 targeting pack](http://go.microsoft.com/fwlink/?LinkId=2085167) installed.

 ```console
 cd samples